A-H-Vu/eLoki2/sphinx-docs/source/usage/Eloki2-Scraper Documentation.rst

 If the page www.foo.com/home/index.html links to three pages www.foo.com/res/a.html, www.foo.com/home/about.html, www.foo.com/home/a.png, the scraper will only return www.foo.com/home/about.html.
 As a.png is an image and not an html/text page, and the other page is is not prefixed by "www.foo.com/home/"

+The scraper can  be paused by terminating the program and restarted by using the same command as long as the ``inprogressScrape.db`` file is in the working directory.

 Usage
 *****

 .. code-block:: console

     java -jar eLoki2.jar [--full-browser] [--driver DRIVERFILE] [--client CLIENT] [--proxy address:port] scrape \<url\> [--timeout TIMEOUT] [--max-depth DEPTH] [--dest FILE]

 <url\> The url argument is the address to the page to scrape for example www.yorku.ca